lbl-srg/obc/specification/source/glossary.rst

      Any non-HVAC plant coupled with the control system.

    Plant
-     The term Plant is a carry-over term from chemical engineering to refer to the main system process.
-The plant is the preexisting system that does not (without the aid of a controller or a compensator) meet the given specifications.
-Plants are usually given "as is", and are not changeable.
+     A plant is the physical system that is being controlled by a :term:`controller`.
+     In our context, plant is not only used for example a chiller plant, but also for an HVAC system or an actuated shade.

    Standard control sequence
      A control sequence defined in the CDL control sequence library based on a standard or any other document which contains a full English language description of the implemented sequence.

    State event